akasshdeep14/EDA-App-insight-analysis/README.md

 ### App Insight Analysis

+## What I Did

+Data Cleaning & Preprocessing: I handled missing values in critical columns like Rating, Type, and Content Rating.
+I also standardized the data by removing duplicates and stripping extra spaces from categories and genres.

+Data Transformation: I converted non-numeric strings in columns such as Installs (removed "+" and ","), Price (removed "$"), and Size (standardized "M" and "k" values) into numeric formats to facilitate mathematical analysis.

+Exploratory Data Analysis (EDA):

+I calculated the global average rating of apps in the dataset, which is approximately 4.19.

+I identified that the dataset contains 34 unique categories of apps.

+I visualized the distribution of app sizes using histograms to understand the common footprint of mobile applications.

+Correlation & Sentiment Analysis: I explored how app size, price, and update frequency correlate with user engagement and ratings.
+I also utilized sentiment analysis on user reviews to gauge emotional motivations and common user praise or complaints.

+## Tools Used

+Python: The primary programming language used for the entire analysis.

+Pandas & NumPy: Used for data manipulation, cleaning, and structural processing of the CSV datasets.

+Matplotlib & Seaborn: Utilized to create visualizations such as histograms and charts to identify market trends and patterns.
 This case study effectively demonstrates data-driven insights into Google Play Store app success using standard analytics practices.
 It aligns with common findings from similar projects on popular Kaggle datasets.
 ​